January 28, 2025 by Natasa Djalovic

 • FINRA Rule 3110 mandates that broker-dealers retain business communications for at least three years.

-• HIPAA requires healthcare entities to maintain communications containing patient data securely and accessibly.
+• HIPAA requires healthcare entities to maintain communications containing patient data securely and accessibly for icloud HIPAA compliance.

 • FOIA (Freedom of Information Act) compliance for government agencies may require the archiving of communications that could be classified as public records.